Three Intentions I'm Carrying Into the Second Half of the Year

 This year has been a major building year for my business.
 Over the past few months, I've invested in an intensive business program with Amy Porterfield while also working with a financial coach to strengthen the long-term vision for both my business and our family's future.

-Those investments have helped me realize something important:
+These investments have helped me realize something important:

 If I want to build the business and life I'm dreaming about, these can't just be things I'm excited about.
 They have to become non-negotiables with how I spend my time.